 - Service providers

-There are limited exemptions to the NYDFS Cybersecurity Regulation, namely organizations who employ less than 10 people, produced less than $5 million in gross annual revenue from New York operations in each of the past three years, or hold less than $10 million in year-end total assets.
+There are limited exemptions to the NYDFS Cybersecurity Regulation, namely organizations that employ less than 10 people, produce less than $5 million in gross annual revenue from New York operations in each of the past three years, or hold less than $10 million in year-end total assets.

-What are the Key Components for the NYDFS Cybersecurity Regulation?
+What are the key components of the NYDFS Cybersecurity Regulation?

 - Information security